 A Finished title ("HRCH") requires 100 points and points can be earned in Started (5 points per pass), Seasoned (10 points per pass) and/or Finished (15 points per pass).
 However, at least 60 points must be earned in Finished with a maximum of 40 points from Seasoned.
 If 10 points were earned in Started, then a maximum of 30 points can come from Seasoned.

-HRC Upland hunt tests
+HRC Upland Hunting Tests

 The Upland Hunter stake is designed for dogs trained to the Finished level.
 However dogs don't need to have any titles before entering an Upland test.